NVIDIA/spark-rapids/CONTRIBUTING.md

 ### Sign your work

 We require that all contributors sign-off on their commits.
-This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.
+This certifies that the contribution is your original work, or you have the rights to submit it under the same license, or a compatible license.

 Any contribution which contains commits that are not signed off will not be accepted.